University of Houston Logo

 Launch from Chatanka Lodge

-Cullen College of Engineering, the School of Technology, the Colleges of Natural Sciences and Mathematics, and Honors Are Accepting Enrollment in Two Year Project to Conduct Balloon-Borne and Ground-based Geospace, Earth, and Atmospheric Science Investigations in the Auroral Zone.
+Cullen College of Engineering, the Technology Division , the Colleges of Natural Sciences and Mathematics, and Honors Are Accepting Enrollment in Two Year Project to Conduct Balloon-Borne and Ground-based Geospace, Earth, and Atmospheric Science Investigations in the Auroral Zone.